Parts of a Tree: A Detailed Guide to Tree Anatomy

 1. Roots

 The base of a tree's roots anchors it to the ground and absorbs water and nutrients.
-They also store sugars and prevent soil erosion.
+These tree routes also store sugars and prevent soil erosion.
+To fully appreciate the anatomy of a tree trunk and its immense size, you must understand the powerful, complex root system beneath it.

 Fun Fact: Some roots grow horizontally to stabilize the tree, while others dive deep for water.